 The LogOn+ marketplace boasts an A-Z e-commerce system for merchants, allowing them to only consign stock for sales, removing the usual hassles related to logistics and product management common in marketplaces.
 In this new iteration of the marketplace, new features such as the COD (Cash on Delivery) and Call to Buy system are available for merchants as well.

-To learn more about LogOn for merchants, visit their website now.
+To learn more about LogOn for merchants,

 Shaun Yap, Seller Management Manager from 11street took to the stage to share more about opportunities with 11street after a short break.